 - Field trips and visits - during Induction a visit to the Black Country Museum is arranged for 1st Year Students and this is linked to a Summative assessment within a first year module.
 The aim is to provide students with a local historical perspective of Health and Wellbeing.

 In addition, you are likely to need to commit 20 hours a week of your own study time in preparation for teaching sessions and preparing for and completing assessment.
 UCB Online provides a 24 hour access to learning and support material.

-The following assessment criteria applies to both the full and part-time route and is designed to provide you an opportunity to demonstrate your strengths in a number of ways and so a variety of assessment methods are used.
+The following assessment criteria is designed to provide you an opportunity to demonstrate your strengths in a number of ways and so a variety of assessment methods are used.
 There is a strong focus on the vocational nature of this course including live project work and group assessment.